 Consult your server kindly about our guest filter coffees.
 Hot or iced.

 Made with feisty Mary-mix of Dishoom, pickled nicely with Luksusowa Vodka.
 The crown of breakfast tipples.

 An elegant sparkling from organic vines of Trebbiano and Garganega, grown at a trifling distance from Prosecco.
 Clean, crisp, balanced.
 Charitable giving also.
 150ml/750ml

 A refreshing cocktail, named for the notorious party-pooping Assistant Commissioner of Police of Bombay, Vasant Dhoble.
 Fresh orange and lemon juice, Luksusowa vodka, jaggery, and a dash of orange bitters, served over cubed ice.

 Arabica beans from a single estate in Sunticoppa, Karnataka, are bared on wood to the monsoon winds.
 A rich, aromatic coffee with very low acidity and pleasant spicy notes.
 Roasted by Union Hand-Roasted Coffee.
-Kindly let us know if you prefer oat milk.
+Kindly ask your server for oat milk.

 A fine, crispy snack, not unlike papad.
 Dip happily in the spiced chutney made to an old family recipe.
 Made from dependable apple, not fickle mango.

 Gujarati filo (not Punjabi shortcrust) stuffed with minced lamb, onions and spices.